jMonkeyEngine/examplegame-skulls-doc/powers.md

 | -- | -- |
 | 10s | Conditional |

-- Changes Blue to Pink (or Mutated to Pink, or Pink to Pink, or Tiny to Blue)
+- Changes Mummy to Ghoul (or Ghost to Ghoul, or Ghoul to Ghoul, or Young to Ghoul)
 - Consumed on contact